Amanda Waller: Dawn of DC

 After the events of Dark Crisis, where the Justice League is resurrected, Amanda Waller approaches the Council of Light with a proposal to target metahumans for the danger they pose to humanity.
 After the events of Knight Terrors, the world fears superheroes and Waller gains more power.
 She steals the Nightmare Stone and Doctor Fate's helmet to create Doctor Hate.

 In Titans: Beast World, Beast Boy transforms into a Starro to battle the Necrostar, after which Doctor Hate erases his memory and causes him to spread mutagenic spores around the world.
 Amanda Waller and Chunk destroy Beast Boy's body, but the Titans recover his spores and use them to reconstitute his body.
 In the aftermath, Waller takes control of the Hall of Justice and frames the Titans for the events.

 It is revealed that Amanda Waller started to develop hatred for metahumans because a serial criminal known as Candyman killed her daughter and husband.
 The Crisis events as well as her experience in Earth 3 made her jaded and cruel.
 In Absolute Power, Waller works with Brainiac Queen and Failsafe to build an army of Amazos known as Task Force VII and drain the powers of metahumans.
 Waller is ultimately defeated and sentenced to life imprisonment in Belle Reve, where Nia Nal manipulates her memories to prevent her from accessing crucial information that can be used against the Justice League.

-Not long after, Nia Nal, Jon Kent and Jay Nakamura discover that Waller has somehow vanished while in prison.
-The three are forced into an uneasy alliance with Catman, Deadshot, and Black Alice to find Waller and reclaim her locked knowledge, forming a new incarnation of the Secret Six.
+Not long after, Nia Nal took part in forming a new incarnation of the Secret Six.

-Abilities
+Powers and abilities

-Waller is considered a capable analyst and leader whose knowledge in espionage, management skills, and ability to make difficult moral decisions makes her a prime candidate in roles of leadership within government agencies.
-Often employing ruthless tactics and willing to sacrifice almost anything for an agenda, she is also an intimidating figure, is often highly influential politically, and specializes in dealing with super-powered beings.
+Waller is an analyst and leader whose knowledge of espionage, management skills, and ability to make difficult moral decisions makes her a prime candidate for leadership roles within government agencies.
+She employs ruthless tactics and is willing to sacrifice almost anything for an agenda; she is also an intimidating figure, politically influential, and specializes in dealing with super-powered beings.

 Despite her unassuming frame, she is proficient in hand-to-hand combat and firearms.